BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 In both cases, the AI (1) combined familiar ideas, (2) explored a conceptual space, and (3) transformed previously impossible ideas.

 ## The Speed of Disruption

+I want to close this text with a personal and a little speculative note.
+You might disagree heavily and that's ok.

 Humans have created and enjoyed all art forms for viewing, aesthetic, and even therapeutic purposes.
 We should not forget that technology has impacted how art is created and enjoyed for the last 100 years.